henrika2/SpreadSheetBasic/README.md

     6. Assignment Six:    Predicted Hours:  6     Actual Hours: 4
         - Description: Completed the implementation of Save and Load methods using JSON serialization, enhanced unit tests, and added performance stress testing.
     7. Assignment seven:  Predicted Hours:  12     ActualHours:18
+        - time spent effectively:5+4    time spent debugging:5+3     time spent learning tools and techniques:0+1
         - Description: Completed the SpreadSheet user interface, including editing Spreadsheet and table reading and writing functions.
+Our ability to estimate time is still fluctuating, mainly due to some unexpected situations, such as the strange bug mentioned in the project README.
 */